-After the 2007 gorilla killings, the park embarked on a comprehensive reform programme, involving the restructuring and strengthening of its ranger force to effectively protect the park’s wildlife and habitats, together with a major initiative, referred to as the Virunga Alliance, to deliver effective economic development and stability for the populations living around the park.
+In 2008, the ICCN entered into a public-private partnership with VF.
+ICCN and VF jointly appointed the park director, Emmanuel De Merode, and began a comprehensive turnaround strategy based on rebuilding the ranger corps, professionalizing park management and adopting best-practice corporate governance.
+This partnership planted the seed for what was to become the Virunga Alliance – an innovative plan to deliver effective economic development and stability for the populations living around the park.
 The work was largely funded through public and private support, including the European Union and the Howard G Buffet Foundation.
-Since then, the programmes were sustained uninterrupted through two civil wars, but at a considerable cost to the park’s staff.
+Since then, the programs were sustained uninterrupted through two civil wars, but at a considerable cost to the park’s staff.

 Peace has returned to Virunga, and once again, the park is open to tourism.
 New tourist activities are being developed and the park now offers high-end lodging conveniently located near the center of the three main tourist attractions: the mountain gorillas, Tongo chimpanzees, and Nyiragongo volcano.